Cannabis Induced Psychosis Symptoms and Treatment

 Cannabis Induced Psychosis (CIP) is a relatively rare condition, but it’s important to understand that using marijuana does in fact come with some risk.

-Marijuana legalization and use is on the rise across the country at the same time that THC potency levels are skyrocketing.
+Marijuana legalization and use is on the rise across the country while THC potency levels are skyrocketing.

-The combination of increased use and more potent strains of marijuana has the potential to lead to a spike in the number of people who experience cannabis induced psychosis or other related negative health issues.
+The combination of increased use and more potent strains of marijuana can potentially lead to a spike in the number of people who experience cannabis induced psychosis or other negative health issues.

-The condition is a form of substance induced disorder that leads to a mental health issue caused from substance use, in this case marijuana.
+The condition is a form of substance induced disorder that leads to mental health issues caused from substance use, in this case marijuana.

 Psychosis itself is a set of symptoms often related to serious mental illness.
 Psychoactive substances, such as cannabis, psilocybin mushrooms, LSD, and other drugs, can also lead to a form of psychosis.

-In many cases, people with a pre-existing mental health condition, such as schizophrenia, bipolar disorder, and others, are at a higher risk for developing cannabis-induced psychosis.
+In many cases, people with a pre-existing mental health condition, such as schizophrenia, bipolar disorder, or others, are at a higher risk for developing cannabis-induced psychosis.

 The symptoms of psychosis are characterized by a break with reality.